Donald Trump: 2020 presidential election and rejection of outcome

-Loss to Biden and rejection of outcome

 Joe Biden won the November 2020 election, receiving 81.3 million votes (51.3 percent) to Trump's 74.2 million (46.8 percent) and 306 electoral votes to Trump's 232, with the Electoral College formalizing Biden's victory on December 14.
 Trump declared victory before the results were known on the morning after the election.
 Days later, when Biden was projected the winner, Trump baselessly alleged election fraud.
 As part of an effort to overturn the results, Trump and his allies filed many lawsuits challenging the results, which were rejected by at least 86 judges in both state and federal courts for having no factual or legal basis.

 Trump's allegations were also refuted by state election officials, and the Supreme Court declined to hear a case asking it to overturn the results in four states won by Biden.
 Trump repeatedly sought help to overturn the results, personally pressuring Republican local and state office-holders, Republican legislators, the Justice Department, and Vice President Pence, urging actions such as replacing presidential electors, or that Georgia officials "find" votes and announce a "recalculated" result.
-In the weeks after the election, Trump withdrew from public activities.
-He initially blocked government officials from cooperating in Biden's presidential transition.
-After three weeks, the administrator of the General Services Administration declared Biden the "apparent winner" of the election, allowing the disbursement of transition resources to his team.
-While Trump said he recommended that the GSA begin transition protocols, he still did not formally concede.
 Trump did not attend Biden's inauguration on January 20.